 As disclosed in detail in Note 8, the Company gave loans to Ireland, Greece and Portugal which are also Company shareholders.
 As part of its activities, the EFSF also purchases debt securities issued by its shareholders.
-Such securities are reported as Available-for-sale financial assets in the statement of financial position.
-On 31 December 2017, the total carrying amount of purchased securities issued by shareholders of the EFSF was € 330.6 million (31 December 2016: € 332.0 million).
+Such securities are reported as treasury financial assets in the statement of financial position.
+On 31 December 2018, the total carrying amount of securities of purchased securities issued by shareholders of the EFSF was €28.7 million (31 December 2017: €330.6 million).

-Transactions with the European Stability Mechanism (ESM)
+Transactions with the European Stability Mechanism

 The ESM provides administrative services and other support services to the EFSF.
 To formalise such cooperation, the ESM and the EFSF entered into a Service Level Agreement starting on 1 January 2013.
-Under the terms of this agreement, the ESM is entitled to charge a service fee to the EFSF (refer to Note 18).
+Under the terms of this agreement, the ESM is entitled to charge a service fee to the EFSF (refer to Note 13.)